UWB-ARSandbox/2022.6.Tyler-ITM/README.md

 - This directory houses the executable files for the CLI and GUI versions of our tool.
 These are ready-to-run programs that allow users to quickly start using the SAR GPS Track Processing Tool.

 About
-- This directory contains the Capstone Paper and Presentation, providing a detailed overview of the repository and its structure.
+- This directory contains the Capstone Paper and Presentation, providing a detailed overview of the project and its objectives.

 Your contribution and feedback are welcome.
 Feel free to explore, use, and contribute to the development of this tool.